The prosecutor has more control over life, liberty, and reputation than any other person in America.

 In our New Thinking podcast series on this debate, we look at the ideas behind the movement—John Pfaff (episode #1) wrote perhaps the most important book summing up the case against prosecutors—and focus on some of its most significant, and unexpected, victories: Kim Foxx in Chicago (episode #4) and Larry Krasner in Philadelphia (episode #6).
 Indeed, enough progressive district attorneys have been elected that they now have their own national support network: Fair and Just Prosecution (episode #7).

 As those victories have shown, focusing on prosecutors has proved a galvanizing strategy.
 For noted public defender Scott Hechinger (episode #2), “the fact that there is a player in the system that can control the way that these laws operate to drive mass incarceration one way or another is really empowering for people.”
 In episode #3, we hear from Jill Harris—a former defense attorney and long-time reform advocate—who says she's "shocked" to now find herself working for the Brooklyn D.A.
 She explains what reform looks like from inside a prosecutor's office.

 But what is the endgame for the progressive prosecutor movement?
 Does “unchecked” prosecutor power need to be reined in, as some advocate, or should the focus simply be on better training, and on electing prosecutors who will use that power well?
-In the final episode of the series (#8), the ACLU's Somil Trivedi contends, in order for the movement's gains to be wedded to the kind of systemic change that will outlast the next election, progressive D.A.s have to turn to campaigning to reduce their own power.
+In the final episode of the series (#8), the ACLU's Somil Trivedi contends that for the movement's gains to be wedded to the kind of systemic change that will outlast the next election, progressive D.A.s have to turn to campaigning to reduce their own power.